realsuayip/django-questions/readme.md

 46. Using Django, how would you transfer some data via untrusted environments (e.g., email), making sure of the authenticity and integrity of the data while receiving it?

+47. What do you know about system check framework, can you give an example of a built-in check?
+Is it possible to write your own checks?

+48. What would you do if you wanted to associate users with sessions?

+49. What is a swappable dependency?

+50. How does the intermediate table in a many-to-many relationship is generated, and how would you add custom fields to that model?

+51. What does `CONN_MAX_AGE` setting do?